Automated Biometric Identification Systems (ABIS)

-- Criminal ABIS: The key differentiating feature of a criminal ABIS is its ability to processes and analyze latent fingerprints (e.g., those left behind at a crime scene) and compares them against an existing database of fingerprint samples.
-Nowadays, video surveillance can also be collected for comparison against existing facial image samples, e.g. “mug shots”.
+The key differentiating feature of a criminal ABIS is its ability to process and analyze latent fingerprints (those left behind at a crime scene) and compare them against an existing database of fingerprint samples.
+Nowadays, video surveillance can also be collected for comparison against existing facial image samples, e.g. “mug shots.”
 Law enforcement agencies enroll biometric data from criminal suspects as part of a booking process.
-In an investigation, they can use examiner workstation applications to prepare biometric data for search and to help interpret and refine results.
+In an investigation, they can use examiner workstation applications to prepare biometric information for search and to help interpret and refine results.

-- Civil ABIS: A Civil ABIS is not used for criminal investigation, and so the ability to submit latent fingerprints or video surveillance footage for search are not included .
+A civil ABIS is not used for criminal investigation, and so the ability to submit latent fingerprints or video surveillance footage for search is not included.
 Use cases for civil ABIS generally involve the voluntary submission of biometrics as part of an enrollment process.
-These biometrics might be submitted for search law enforcement systems. .
-For example, a civil ABIS can be used to ensure that a visa applicant is not in a criminal database.
-Civil ABIS is also useful as an identity proofing measure towards benefits fraud prevention.
+Border management is an example.
+These biometrics can also be submitted for search law enforcement systems.
+For instance, a civil ABIS can be used to ensure that a visa applicant is not in a criminal database.
+Civil ABIS is also useful as an identity-proofing measure toward benefits-fraud prevention.
 Specifically, it prevents an individual with an existing identity from creating a false alias by collecting a fingerprint sample or performing a facial scan at the time of enrollment.

 Private sector use cases